soffes/blog/posts/2012-04-06-introducing-shares.markdown

 A few weeks later, I had lunch with the fabulous [Josh Brewer](http://jbrewer.me).
 Shares came up and I showed it to him.
 He has some ideas to take my silly design and make it super awesome, so we started working together.

-Off and on for 5 months we worked on Shares when we had time. *We are really proud of the end result.*
+Off and on for 5 months we worked on Shares when we had time. ==We are really proud of the end result.==

 ### That's It